-- In the window pane, select all condition tag occurrences whose references you want to delete.
-If you want to select all rows click .
+- 1. In the window pane, select all condition tag occurrences whose references you want to delete.
+If you want to select all rows click.
 You can hold the SHIFT key to select a range, or you can hold the CTRL key to select individual items. - 2.
-Do one of the following, depending on the part of the user interface you are using: - Local Toolbar Click X. - Right-Click Right-click on the condition tag and from the context menu select Delete. - 3.
-Click OK.

-NOTE This activity deletes the references to the undefined condition only.
-It does not affect your content file(s) in any other way.

-NOTE Another way to apply a different condition tag to many places throughout a project is to use the Find and Replace in Files feature in Flare.
+Do one of the following, depending on the part of the user interface you are using: - Local Toolbar Click ※. - Right-Click Right-click on the condition tag and from the context menu select Delete. - 3.
+Click OK. - NOTE This activity deletes the references to the undefined condition only.
+It does not affect your content file(s) in any other way. - NOTE Another way to apply a different condition tag to many places throughout a project is to use the Find and Replace in Files feature in Flare Desktop.
 For example, let's say that you originally applied a condition tag named "Print" (from the "Primary" condition tag set) to a lot of content in your project.
 Later, you renamed the condition tag "PDF."
 You can perform a find and replace in your entire project.
-In the "Find" field, you can enter Primary.Print, and in the "Replace with" field, you can enter Primary.PDF.
+In the "Find" field, you can enter Primary.
+PDF.
 Also, make sure you select the "Find in source code" option in the Find and Replace in Files window pane.
-After replacing this text throughout your project, that condition tag will no longer be considered "undefined" in Flare.
+After replacing this text throughout your project, that condition tag will no longer be considered "undefined" in Flare Desktop.